Abarim Publications' online Biblical Hebrew Dictionary

 The root-verb נזר (nazar) means to consecrate or separate oneself, although it doesn't seem to indicate a physical removal from society (Ezekiel 14:7, Hosea 9:10, Leviticus 15:31).
 This root-verb occurs about a dozen times in the Bible, but its derivatives occur slightly more often:

-- The masculine noun נזר (nezer), whose meanings split into the concept of consecration (Numbers 6 speaks of the "hair of his consecration," which was long, uncut hair) and signs of consecration, namely a woman's hair, since that probably reminded of consecrated hair; Jeremiah 7:29, and a crown or diadem (2 Samuel 1:10, Psalm 89:40).
+- The masculine noun נזר (nezer), whose meanings split into the concept of consecration (Numbers 6:9 speaks of the "head of his consecration," which was long, uncut hair) and signs of consecration, namely a woman's hair, since that probably reminded of consecrated hair; Jeremiah 7:29, and a crown or diadem (2 Samuel 1:10, Psalm 89:40).
 This may perhaps shed some light on Revelation 13:1.

 - The masculine plural noun מנזר (minzar), which is difficult to interpret.
 This noun occurs only once, in Nahum 3:17, and seems to mean consecrated ones or princes (crowned ones).